derrekyoung/appd-ssl-cert-utils/README.md

 # AppD-SSL-Cert-Utils

 ATTENTION:
 * These are **unofficial** utilities so consider them to be Beta--not GA.
-If unsure, bring in your AppDynamics representative.
+* Contact your AppDynamics account representative if you're unsure how to proceed with custom SSL certs.
+* This is an author supported utility so don't open an official Support ticket.
+Please report any bugs via GitHub's integrated issue tracker.

 ## Description
 Totally unofficial SSL utils to ease working with SSL certificates in AppD.